exakat/exakat/docs/Rules.rst

 PHP destructors are called when the object has to be destroyed.
 By default, PHP calls recursively the destructor on internal objects, until everything is unset.

-Unsetting objects and resources explicitely in the destructor is a good practice to reduce the amount of memory in use.
+Unsetting objects and resources explicitly in the destructor is a good practice to reduce the amount of memory in use.
 It helps PHP resource counter to keep the numbers low, and easier to clean.
 This is a major advantage for long running scripts.

 .. code-block:: php